genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/00_training-intro.md

 &nbsp; <b>Daily 4-hour sessions for 5 days</b>

-:::note
+:::note 80-20 rule
-<b>80-20 rule​</b>

 You’ll possibly learn 20% of what is offered ​by the Platform​, which will enable you to do 80% of your needs
 :::

 ## Agenda

 - [Environment setup](/tutorials/training-resources/environment-setup/)
-- [Day 1](/tutorials/training-resources/training-content-day1/): Quick review of the Platform​, set up the workstation and environment, quick start the application and test the backend​​.
+- [Day 1](/tutorials/training-resources/training-content-day1/): Quick review of the Platform​, quick start the application and test the backend​​.
-- [Day 2](/tutorials/training-resources/training-content-day2/): Intro to UI​, create a user interface​ and extend the application.
+- [Day 2](/tutorials/training-resources/training-content-day2/): Intro to UI​, create a user interface​ and REST endpoints.
-- [Day 3](/tutorials/training-resources/training-content-day3/): Views​, automated testing​, calculated data, consolidators,​ and data grids​.
+- [Day 3](/tutorials/training-resources/training-content-day3/): Views​, automated testing​, calculated data, consolidators and data grids​.
-- [Day 4](/tutorials/training-resources/training-content-day4/): State management, adding logic to the event handler​, ​and auditing​.
+- [Day 4](/tutorials/training-resources/training-content-day4/): State management, adding logic to the event handler​ ​and auditing​.
-- [Day 5](#/tutorials/training-resources/training-content-day5/): Schedulers, notifications, permissions​, key server commands​, navigating the documentation, and how to get help​.
+- [Day 5](/tutorials/training-resources/training-content-day5/): Schedulers, notifications, permissions​, key server commands​ and how to get help​.

 ## Genesis low-code Platform version
 6.0.2